Green Electricity

 Capacity

-How much electricity a power plant can make at one time when it’s running at full strength.
+The amount of electricity that a power plant can make at one time when running at full strength.

 Capacity Rates

-Charges that reflect the cost of maintaining enough electricity supply to meet peak demand.
-These rates help ensure that power is available when customers need it most, especially during high-usage periods.
+A charge reflecting the cost of maintaining enough electricity supply to meet peak demand; these rates help ensure power is available when customers need it most, especially during high-usage periods.

 Climate Prediction Center (CPC)

-A division of the U.S. National Weather Service that provides forecasts and data on climate trends, including seasonal outlooks and long-term weather patterns that can affect energy usage.
+A division of the U.S. National Weather Service providing forecasts and data on climate trends, including seasonal outlooks and long-term weather patterns that can affect energy usage.

 Co-Location Arrangements

-In power generation, co-location arrangements involve building large energy consumers, like data centers, directly near or on the site of power generation.
+An agreement between large energy consumers — like data centers — and power generators in which large-load facilities are built directly near or on the site of power generation.

 Conservative Operations